Go directly to the content

 Conclusion

-Although there is not yet 100% certainty, current science shows promising results regarding red light therapy and its positive effects on rosacea.
-The effects vary per person, but for many, it can provide noticeable relief.
+Although there is still no 100% certainty, current science shows promising results regarding Red Light Therapy and its positive effects on rosacea.
+The effects vary per person, but for many people, it can provide noticeable relief.

 Scientifically proven